-The PS indicator also lights when there is any abnormality in the PS system.
+The PS indicator also lights when there is any abnormality in the EPS system.
 If this occurs, the electric power assist for turning will not be available, but the manual steering system will perform as usual.

-If the PS indicator lights at any time while riding, reduce speed and take your ATV to your dealer as soon as possible.
-Continuing to ride with a PS system problem can cause system damage.
+If the PS indicator lights at any time while riding, other than the temporary overheat condition described above, reduce speed and take your ATV to your dealer as soon as possible.
+Continuing to ride with a EPS system problem can damage system components.